amplified.dev

 Training engine

-The training engine component or set of components would enable to use your development data to improve the LLMs you use.
-This could involve fine-tuning, domain adaptive continued pre-training, and / or pre-training models from scratch.
+The training engine component or set of components would enable you to use your development data to improve the LLMs you use.
+This could involve fine-tuning, domain adaptive continued pre-training, and/or pre-training models from scratch.

 Fine-tuning